JahnelGroup/spring-boot-samples/spring-boot-queue-hazelcast/README.md

 ### [HeartbeatTopic.java](src/main/java/com/jahnelgroup/queue/hazelcast/HeartbeatTopic.java)

 A simple topic where a node periodically emits a Heartbeat message to every node.
+Note that this is a simple pub/sub Topic with the fire-and-forget paradigm - it is not durable and does not gurantee each node receives the Heartbeat.
 You shouldn't build your own Heartbeat however, [Heartbeat](http://docs.hazelcast.org/docs/latest/manual/html-single/search.html?q=heartbeat) is actually already built into Hazelcast.

 ### [AtomicLongCounter.java](src/main/java/com/jahnelgroup/queue/hazelcast/AtomicLongCounter.java)